amyinorbit/CompilerKit/docs/sema.md

 ```

 Defines a new symbol with a given token and type in the current scope.
 If no other symbol is
-defined in the current scope stack with the same name, returns true.
-Otherwise, defines nothing
+defined in the current scope, or any of its enclosing ones, with the same name, returns true.
-and returns false.
+Otherwise, defines nothing and returns false.

 **Parameters:**